 “Such decent writing.
 Such a dull, long winded plot.
 Such an unsatisfying ending for me.
 This one got me down.”

 3 Books Like The Last Thing He Told Me

-Reese also recommended the following mysteries and thriller featuring a murder element: The Guest List, featuring a doomed wedding set on a moody, murdery Irish island.
-And also The Silent Patient, about a woman who murdered her husband but she refuses to talk about it, and in Wrong Place Wrong Time a woman goes back in time to prevent her son from committing murder.
+Reese also recommended the following mysteries and thriller featuring a murder element: The Guest List, features a doomed wedding set on a moody, murdery Irish island, The Silent Patient, is about a woman who murdered her husband but she refuses to talk about it, and in Wrong Place Wrong Time a woman goes back in time to prevent her son from committing murder.

 Something in the Water, Catherine Steadman

 If you want more of the loving couple with a duffel bag full of cash, then check out Something in the Water.